road-labs/ocmf-js/README.md

 ## Dependencies

-The OCMF specification requires Eliptic Curve Cryptography (ECC) functions for signing and verification.
+The OCMF specification requires Elliptic Curve Cryptography (ECC) functions for signing and verification.
 Within the JavaScript ecosystem, there are various offerings on this front; these often have certain limitations.
-We have implemented backends around three typical options, detailed below - make a choice based on the platform you're using, required coverage of signature methods, and any security considerations:
+We have implemented backends around three typical options, listed below - make a choice based on the platform you're using, required coverage of signature methods, and any security considerations:

 - [@road-labs/ocmf-crypto-noble](./packages/ocmf-crypto-noble)